marktsai0316/GbtLinuxFunc_release/README.md

-# GbtLinuxFunc_release
+# GbtLinuxFunc SDK From Gigabyte

-GbtLinuxFunc SDK From Gigabyte
+GbtLinuxFunc SDK is a C Library for GPIO/Watchdog function control under Ubuntu environment.

 # Supported Hardware :